-Definition: Indicators: аc e persistent emotional maltreatment of shild such as to cause severe and Lack confidence verse effects on the child's emotional velopment.
-It may involve: Struggle to control strong emotions Struggle to make as maintain relationships • Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person • Struggle to make or maintain relationships Display behaviour that is inappropriate to their stage of development (for example not being able to play, developing language late or using language you may not expect of a • Not giving the child opportunities to express their views, deliberately child their age. silencing them or 'making fun' of what they say or how they communicate Old ler children may: • Age or developmentally inappropriate Struggle to control strong emotions or have extreme outbursts expectations being imposed on children.
-These may include • Seem isolated from their parents interactions that are beyond a child's • Lack social skills or have few, if any, friends developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal Use language, act in a way or know about things that you wouldn't expect them to know for their age social interaction • Risk and vulnerability factors • A child seeing or hearing the ill-treatment of another Children from any background can be at risk of emotional abuse.
-But some are more • Serious bullying (including cyberbullying) vulnerable than others. • Causing a child to feel frightened or in danger • Exploitation or corruption of children. in a altl diff chi exp ind me level of emotional abuse is involved all types of maltreatment of a child, hough it may occur alone.
-It can be ficult to recognise emotional abuse and ldren may not always realise they are periencing it.
-However, there may be licators in the way a child behaves and acts to certain situations.
+Definition: Indicators: The persistent emotional maltreatment of Lack confidence a child such as to cause severe and adverse effects on the child's emotional Struggle to control strong emotions development.
+It may involve: Struggle to make or maintain relationships Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person Display behaviour that is inappropriate to their stage of development (for example not being able to play, developing language late or using language you may not expect of a Not giving the child opportunities to express their views, deliberately child their age. silencing them or 'making fun' of what they say or how they communicate Older children may: Age or developmentally inappropriate Struggle to control strong emotions or have extreme outbursts expectations being imposed on children.
+These may include Seem isolated from their parents interactions that are beyond a child's developmental capability as well as Lack social skills or have few, if any, friends overprotection and limitation of exploration and learning or preventing the child from participating in normal Use language, act in a way or know about things that you wouldn't expect them to know for their age social interaction Risk and vulnerability factors A child seeing or hearing the ill- treatment of another Children from any background can be at risk of emotional abuse.
+But some are more Serious bullying (including cyberbullying) vulnerable than others.
+Causing a child to feel frightened or in danger Exploitation or corruption of children.
+Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.
+It can be difficult to recognise emotional abuse and children may not always realise they are experiencing it.
+However, there may be indicators in the way a child behaves and reacts to certain situations.